ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Adapter for Oracle User's Manual.md

 ##### ORACLE_SKIP_INSERT

-This determines whether INSERT statements executed in Altibase are also executed in Oracle DB.
+This property determines whether INSERT statements executed in Altibase are also executed in Oracle DB.
 If this is set to 1 (“skip”), the INSERT statement is skipped, which means that it is not executed in the Oracle DB.

 -   Default Value: 0